You might have heard of the NEAR Protocol and wondered what the fuss was about. Does the project have potential, or is it another shitcoin?

 In a nutshell NEAR Protocol does have a solid foundation!

-Aurora is an EVM (Ethereum Virtual Machine) and it’s the same code that runs Ethereum and its smart contracts.
+Aurora is an EVM (Ethereum Virtual Machine), and it’s the same code that runs Ethereum and its smart contracts.

-Another way that NEAR plays well with others is the rainbow bridge (nice name right?) this just lets someone move their money from different blockchains onto NEAR.
+Another way that NEAR plays well with others is the rainbow bridge (nice name, right?).
+This just lets someone move their money from different blockchains onto NEAR.

-The last cool thing I can think of (I’m sure there is more) is it works well with developers.
+The last cool thing I can think of (I’m sure there is more) is that it works well with developers.
 30% of the gas fees (too bad they are low) go to the developers.

 They also support many Coding languages that developers can use.